Dr Henry Taylor

 UK

-Since joining the department in 2017, my work has focussed on the interface between philosophy and cognitive science.
-I have worked especially on consciousness, perception, and attention.
-I’m especially interested in how these faculties interact with each other in the mind.
+Since joining the department in 2017, my work has focussed mainly on the interface between philosophy and STEM subjects.
+Much of my work is on interdisciplinary topics connected to consciousness, perception, and attention.
+I'm also very interested in robotics, especially the project of making robots more culturally sensitive.
 My work in these areas is collected in my papers (below).

-I am currently interested in the relations between biological, psychological and psychiatric natural kinds.
+One of my current interests is in the realm of psychological natural kinds.
 Broadly, the study of natural kinds is the study of scientific categories and categorisation.
 Both scientists and laypeople typically divide the mind up into a variety of different faculties (such as memory, emotions, consciousness, vision and so on).
-Similarly, psychiatrists use specific categories in the course of diagnosis and treatment (such asschizophrenia, major depressive disorder, and so on).
-I am interested in how these categorisation judgements are made.
-I think that a better understanding of natural kinds can shed light on psychological faculties such as perception and consciousness, and also on psychiatric categories such as schizophrenia and depression.
-I am currently working on a monograph on these topics.
+I am interested in how these categorisation judgements are made, and how they help psychologists achieve scientific success.

 Feedback and office hours